 '''

 tar -zxvf sumatra_v[x.x.xx].tar.gz

 cd sumatra_v[x.x.xx]

+make -C sumalibs install

-make
+make install

 '''

 Documentation

 Sumatra computes the pairwise alignment scores from one dataset or between two datasets, with the possibility to specify a similarity threshold under which pairs of sequences that have a lower similarity are not reported.
 The output can then go through a classification process with programs such as MCL or MOTHUR.